zuozhenggh/learning-library/solutions-library/oci-move-improve/integrate/integrate.md

 	![](./images/17.png "")

 44. After clicking done, you will be brought back to the orchestration map.
 Click on “Make to Destination”, and then click on the pencil icon.
-Here, we will map the columns from the Products table in our MySQL database to the columns from the Products table in the ADW instance we have.
+Here, you will map the columns from the Products table in our MySQL database to the columns from the Products table in the ADW instance you have.

 	![](./images/18.png "")